 Our take on this:

 Google and Apple already have custom hardware and Amazon is beginning to develop one to stay competitive in the smart home hardware market.
 Alexa made performing basic tasks extremely simple and with the AI chip, it will be faster and more efficient.
 As proposed, most of the data processing will be performed on the device itself – even without the internet.
-We could expect that few years down the line, AI systems will be so small that they could even fit in the palm of your hands!You can also read this article on Analytics Vidhya's Android APP
+We could expect that few years down the line, AI systems will be so small that they could even fit in the palm of your hands!You can also read this article on our Mobile APP